|Division||Social Sciences Division|

 Biography, Education and Training

 K.C.
 Fung is a Full Professor of Economics (with tenure) at the University of California, Santa Cruz.
-He is active in research in international trade, international finance, China, Japan and Asian economies.
+He is active in research in international trade, international finance, economic development, China, Japan and Asian economies.
 Since mid-2010, 26 of his peer-reviewed articles and 7 peer-reviewed chapters in books have been accepted for publication.
 His latest book is on Sino-Latin American Economic Relationships, paperback edition published in 2014.

 U.S. Government Experience: K.C. was a senior economist in the President George H.W.
 Bush and President Bill Clinton White House Council of Economic Advisers (CEA).
 He received a letter of commendation from the U.S. President while he was working in the White House.
 He was a U.S. Government delegate to the OECD.

 In 2015, he provided briefings on the economics and politics of China, Hong Kong and Asia to U.S. government officials and agents.
 In 2012 and in 2011, he was an outside academic expert for a project related to American national economic interests in the Asia/Pacific, supported by the U.S. Government.
 He provided two expert testimonies to U.S. Congressional Committees, the latest one in 2011.
 From 2006 to 2010, he was an adviser and an academic collaborator for the United States International Trade Commission (USITC, U.S. Government).